Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

 It’s hard to use your time more efficiently if you don’t know how to use it now.

-That’s why time tracking and productivity software is so helpful.
+That’s why time tracking and productivity software are so helpful.
 With app and URL tracking, apps like Hubstaff will give you and your team a detailed picture of where your time is going.

 Often, there’s a big difference between what you remember doing during the day and what the recorded time tracking data shows.
 You might think you only spent 20 minutes browsing social media yesterday, but the report indicates that it was more like 95 minutes.